technosf/Connect-O-Matic/README.md

 ## Package and Help
 _Connect-O-Matic_  is coded to be packaged as an executable  _.jar_  and run from the CLI.
-It's written with  _Maven_  packaging, because I find  _Maven_  to be easier than _gradle_ .
+It's written for Java 8 and with  _Maven_  packaging (because I find  _Maven_  to be easier than _gradle_).
 Download the source and, to build and get help:

 ```console
 technosf@github:connectomatic~$ mvn package